 Dewy CLI Reference

-This page provides detailed information about Dewy CLI commands, options, environment variables, and usage examples.
+This page provides detailed information about Dewy CLI commands, options, and usage examples.

 Basic Commands

-Dewy provides two main commands: server and assets.
-These commands are used to deploy and manage applications.
+Dewy provides three main commands: server, assets, and image.
+These commands are used to deploy and manage applications in different environments.

 server Command

-The dewy server command starts the main Dewy process and handles application deployment and monitoring.
-This command provides the core functionality of Dewy.
+The dewy server command starts the main Dewy process and handles binary application deployment and monitoring.
+This command provides the core functionality for non-container deployments.

 dewy server [options] -- [application command]